Hiring manager's guide

 FAQ

-Hire if you have 90 days of bandwidth to onboard them.
-Decline if they cannot demonstrate willingness to learn.
-Real risk is the candidate who's defensive about AI.
+Hire if you have 90 days of onboarding bandwidth and the candidate demonstrates genuine willingness to learn.
+The real risk is the candidate who is defensive about AI.
+A coachable level-1 will outperform a resistant level-3 within a year.

-Should we test AI fluency for executive hires?
+Should we evaluate AI fluency differently for executives vs. individual contributors?

-Can we use AI to evaluate AI fluency?
+Can you use AI tools to help evaluate a candidate's AI fluency?

 Related reading